 The Marquesas Art & Culture Festival

-December 2015 – Aranui to take in the once every 4 years Marquesas Art & Culture Festival (Book Early)
+December 2017 – Aranui to take in the once every 4 years Mini Marquesas Islands Festival (Book Early)

 Prior to 1986, many people in the remote Marquesas islands were worried that the ancient traditions and cultures would be lost if a concentrated effort was not made to preserve them.
 From this concern the cultural organisation known as “Motu Haka o Te Fenua Enata” was established as they organized the first Art and Culture festival on the Marquesas Island of Ua Pou.